ShahNishil/BlogApp/README.md

 ## POST /posts
   - Description: Create a new post associated it with the user and any tags.
-  - Requirement: Must set "token" that obtain during login in header before sending request in key name "Authorization" as shown in screenshot(screenshot/setToken.png).
+  - Requirement: Must set `token` that obtain during login in header before sending request in key name `Authorization` as shown in screenshot(screenshot/setToken.png).
   - Parameters:
       -> `user_id, title, content, tags` (Body Parameter): The user_id of the user who will create post.
 Must be a valid user_id.
   - Response: As shown in screenshot(screenshot/addPost.png).

 ## GET /posts
   - Description: Retrieve a list of all posts for any user.
 This should also return associated tags for each post.
-  - Requirement: Must set "token" that obtain during login in header before sending request in key name "Authorization" as shown in screenshot(screenshot/setToken.png).
+  - Requirement: Must set `token` that obtain during login in header before sending request in key name `Authorization` as shown in screenshot(screenshot/setToken.png).
   - Parameters:
       -> `user_id` (Body Parameter): The ID of the user whose every post to be fetch.
 Must be a valid user_id.
   - Response: As shown in screenshot(screenshot/getAllPosts.png).

 ## GET /posts/:id
   - Description: Retrieve a single post by its ID.
-  - Requirement: Must set "token" that obtain during login in header before sending request in key name "Authorization" as shown in screenshot(screenshot/setToken.png).
+  - Requirement: Must set `token` that obtain during login in header before sending request in key name `Authorization` as shown in screenshot(screenshot/setToken.png).
   - Parameters:
       -> `id` (URL Path Parameter): The ID of the post to be fetch.
 Must be a valid post ID.
   - Response: As shown in screenshot(screenshot/getPostById.png).

 ## PUT /posts/:id
   - Description: Update a post by its ID.
-  - Requirement: Must set "token" that obtain during login in header before sending request in key name "Authorization" as shown in screenshot(screenshot/setToken.png).
+  - Requirement: Must set `token` that obtain during login in header before sending request in key name `Authorization` as shown in screenshot(screenshot/setToken.png).
   - Parameters:
       -> `id` (URL Path Parameter): The ID of the post to be updated.
 Must be a valid post ID.
       -> `title, content, tags` (Body Parameter).